-Ideally we prefer for all new Marshals to attend a Training Day, but if you are unable to attend, please don’t worry.
+Ideally we prefer for all new Marshals to attend a Training Day, but if you missed this, please don’t worry.
 We often have new Marshals start during the course of the season and are used to looking after new Marshals and ensuring that you receive the correct information prior to going out on circuit.
 You will learn a lot on the job, under supervision, with experienced Marshals.

 We won’t throw you in the deep end.
 It’s my job, as Chief Marshal, to support and help you in your role trackside.
 I will put you with other, more experienced Marshals, and they will act as your mentors.
 They will show you the ropes and look after you.

 Training is ongoing for all of us.
 I’ve been marshaling since 1998 and I’ve probably made every mistake in the book and undoubtedly will make many more before I’m finished.
 We work as a team and are all there to support each other, limiting the damage of any mistakes and covering each other’s backs.

 Please be assured that there is no obligation to do anything you feel uncomfortable with and you can learn at your own pace.
 Your personal safety, and that of your colleagues, is THE most important thing.
 We can’t help the racers if we’re in danger ourselves.